Last Updated on

-The Casper Original mattress is 9.5 inches thick and has four foam layers.
+The Casper Original mattress is 11 inches thick and has three foam layers.

-The topmost comfort layer is 1.5 inches of responsive open-cell poly foam.
-It makes the mattress feel bouncy.
+The topmost comfort layer is responsive open-cell poly foam that Casper calls Airscape foam.
+It makes the mattress feel slightly bouncy.
 The open-cell design keeps the surface of the mattress cool and dry.

-For their foundation layer, Casper uses 5 inches of high-density foam keeps the mattress from sagging and ensures longevity.
+For their foundation layer, Casper uses high-density foam that keeps the mattress from sagging and ensures longevity.

-When comparing Leesa vs. Casper, the two mattresses have a very similar design.
-They both offer a firmer top layer and then a softer second layer.
+When comparing Leesa vs. Casper, the two mattresses have a very similar design with three layers apiece.

 Tuft & Needle Construction